 This merger has not been easy to achieve and has required great amounts of courage, conviction and collaboration by the boards and staff involved.

 “We were perpetuating a range of different entities all seeking to achieve the same thing.
 It makes good sense to consolidate and deploy our resources against our common purpose.
 In an environment where it is increasingly challenging to raise funds, this is one way we can work smarter, remove duplication, and be able to realise opportunities not afforded to smaller entities.” said Asthma Australia Ltd CEO Michele Goldman.

 “I am excited that we have overcome the barriers of operating as part of a federation, and will be able to work as a more agile and innovative health organisation focused on supporting those who matter most – people with asthma.
 Asthma is a national health priority and as a united health charity with national reach we have a tremendous opportunity to deliver services with a greater impact.”

 Asthma is a lifelong chronic condition that currently affects one in nine Australians.
 In order to help people achieve clinically significant improvements in their asthma control, the new Asthma Australia Ltd State and Territory offices will provide even greater local support through pooling human capital, resources and providing coordinated service delivery.

 Asthma Australia Ltd will continue to deliver highly effective services and programs to people with asthma including:

-- 1800 Asthma service and The COACH Program – supporting individuals to more effectively manage their asthma including addressing specific lifestyle risk factors.
+- 1800 Asthma service – supporting individuals to more effectively manage their asthma including addressing specific lifestyle risk factors.

 - Comprehensive online service – information, tips, resources, tools disseminated via website, social media channels, e newsletters.